FSOP on stdin

 pointer, but can we actually exploit just this?

-Firstly we can easily leak libc base using the print function as the stdin pointer is a libc address, now that we have that what can we accomplish by overwriting a stdin
+Firstly, we can easily leak the libc base using the print function, as the stdin pointer is a libc address.
+Now that we have that, what can we accomplish by overwriting a stdin

 pointer?

-Doing some research into this it turns out we can gain arbitrary write using a technique called FSOP, I won’t give the payload here as it is quite large and there are many articles on this on the internet already.
+Doing some research into this, it turns out we can gain arbitrary write using a technique called FSOP.
+I won’t provide the payload here, as it is quite large, and numerous articles on this topic are already available on the internet.

 structure to get an arbitrary read.
-The issue I had during the CTF, which took me a long time to spot was that i was writing directly in stdout
+The issue I had during the CTF, which took me a long time to spot, was that I was writing directly to stdout

-In order to fix this issue we can just write at stdout-0x10
+To resolve this issue, we can simply write at stdout-0x10

-or any other offset before it so that when we give the 2 bytes for exit it is written at stdout-0x10
+or any other offset preceding it.
+This ensures that when we provide the 2 bytes for exit, they are written at stdout-0x10

 Alternatives